 08/01/2010 to 01/16/2013

 Most of today's electric vehicles (EVs) are powered by lithium-ion (Li-Ion) batteries--the same kind of batteries used in cell phones and laptop computers.
-Most Li-Ion battery packs have a driving range limited to 100 miles on a single charge and account for nearly 65% of the total cost of EVs.
+Currently, most Li-Ion batteries used in EVs provide a driving range limited to 100 miles on a single charge and account for more than half of the total cost of the vehicle.
 To compete in the market with gasoline-based vehicles, EVs must cost less and drive farther.
 An EV that is cost-competitive with gasoline would require a battery with twice the energy storage of today's state-of-the-art Li-Ion battery at 30% of the cost.

 Project Innovation + Advantages:

 Researchers at Missouri S&T are developing an affordable lithium-air (Li-Air) battery that could enable an EV to travel up to 350 miles on a single charge.
 Today's EVs run on Li-Ion batteries, which are expensive and suffer from low energy density compared with gasoline.
 This new Li-Air battery could perform as well as gasoline and store 3 times more energy than current Li-Ion batteries.
 A Li-Air battery uses an air cathode to breathe oxygen into the battery from the surrounding air, like a human lung.
 The oxygen and lithium react in the battery to produce electricity.
 Current Li-Air batteries are limited by the rate at which they can draw oxygen from the air.
 The team is designing a battery using hierarchical electrode structures to enhance air breathing and effective catalysts to accelerate electricity production.

 If successful, Missouri S&T's new Li-Air battery design would make EVs a cost-competitive and high-performance alternative to gasoline-powered vehicles.